-Club contacts will receive a copy of their current Certificate of Insurance to be distributed as necessary to facilities or practice fields.
+Club presidents will receive a copy of their current Certificate of Insurance at the start of the policy year.
+It is the responsibility of the club to distribute as necessary to facilities or practice fields.
 If you require additional Certificates of Insurance, club presidents must submit requests using this link: https://landing.playershealth.com/wysa-coi/.
 Turnaround time is up to 5 business days.
 Note: Requests must be submitted by the club president or administrator.